Popular Bruntsfield spot for locals seeking a taste of Japan.

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Music on stereo: mellow jazz
+- Music on stereo: Jazz and chilled tunes

 - Capacity: 34